 - Writing, sending, or receiving text messages

-- Engage in a phone call in a school zone during normal hours
+- Engaging in a phone call in a school zone during normal hours

-To recover damages in an injury lawsuit, an Avoyelles Parish texting while driving accident lawyer must prove the defendant was at fault.
+To recover damages in an injury lawsuit, an Avoyelles Parish texting while driving accident lawyer from our team must prove the defendant was at fault.
 To do so, he or she must establish the four elements of negligence.
 These elements include:

-- That violation led to the plaintiff’s injuries, and
+- That violation led to the plaintiff’s injuries.

-Establishing a duty of care is straight-forward in these cases, as drivers owe each other a duty to operate their vehicles safely.
+Establishing a duty of care can be straightforward in these cases, as drivers owe each other a duty to operate their vehicles safely.
 Proving that a defendant was texting while driving will likely satisfy the second element, as breaking Louisiana’s texting while driving laws breaches the duty to drive safely.

 To collect compensation from the defendant, the plaintiff will also have to show he or she sustained actual damages and that those damages would not have happened but for the defendant’s negligence.
 Our team is prepared to build a case that fulfills these requirements on your behalf.